ORGANIC HETEROGENEOUS MATERIAL

 Under Article 37 of Regulation No. 2018/848, organic production is subject to the official controls provided for in Regulation No. 2017/625 of March 15th, 2017.

-It is within this framework that OHM will be subject to official risk-based controls to ensure compliance with the rules described above.
+Within this framework, OHM will be subject to official risk-based controls to ensure compliance with the rules described above.

-This is therefore a system of non-systematic a posteriori or post-marketing controls, similar to those that apply to so-called "standard" seed (vegetable seed) under seed trade legislation and distinct from those applicable to so-called "certified" seed, which is subject to a priori or pre-marketing controls under horizontal seed trade legislation.
+This is therefore a system of non-systematic a posteriori or post-marketing controls, similar to those that apply to so-called "standard" seed (vegetable seed) under the horizontal legislation on the marketing of seeds and distinct from those applicable to so-called "certified" seeds, which are subject to a priori or pre-marketing controls under the horizontal legislation.

-Maintenance requirements are mainly relevant for varieties protected by a breeder's right.
-The breeder's right lapses when the holder of the right has not taken any maintenance measures and is therefore no longer able to provide the competent authority with plant propagating material having the characteristics defined at the time of the protection granted.
+Maintenance requirements are mainly relevant for varieties protected by plant breeder's right.
+Indeed, plant breeder's right lapses when the holder of the right has not taken any maintenance measures and is therefore no longer able to provide the competent authority with plant propagating material showing the very characteristics described at the time when the protection was granted.

-In the case of OHM, which cannot be protected by plant breeder’s right and whose genetic diversity and dynamic nature will necessarily lead to changes in its characteristics over time, maintenance becomes a heavy constraint, especially when the diversity of the material offered is great and the target market is small.
+In the case of "organic heterogeneous material", which cannot be protected by plant breeder’s right and whose genetic diversity and dynamic nature will necessarily lead to changes in its characteristics over time, maintenance becomes a heavy constraint, especially when the diversity of the material offered is great and the target market is small.

-In these circumstances, the Delegated Act only requires operators to carry out maintenance activities, recorded in a register, if they are "possible" and only for the period during which the material is present on the market.
+In these circumstances, the Delegated Regulation only requires operators to carry out maintenance activities, recorded in a register, if they are "possible" and only for the period during which the material is placed on the market.